 Monofilament hooklengths: The Amnesia brand of line by the American company Sunset is by far and away the most popular for making hooklengths with UK anglers.
 This is because Amnesia is memory free, meaning that it stays straight and tangle free in a way that normal monofilament fishing line does not, making it ideal for making hooklengths and snoods.

 Amnesia is reasonably priced, comes on conveniently sized spools and is commonly available from tackle shops and online retailers.
 It is available in a wide range of colours and breaking strains with clear or black Amnesia in 15lb, 20lb or 30lb being the most popular.
-Click here to view Amnesia snood line at Sea Angling Shop.
+Click here to view Amnesia snood line on Amazon.